-Because the very nature of a VaR model suggests results can exceed estimates and it is dependent on a limited historical window, the Corporation also stress tests its portfolio using scenario analysis.
-This analysis estimates the change in the value of the trading portfolio that may result from abnormal market movements.
-For additional information on enterprise-wide stress testing, refer to Managing Risk and Trading Risk Management within the MD&A section in the December 31, 2022 Form 10-K.
+Because the very nature of a VaR model suggests results can exceed our estimates and it is dependent on a limited historical window, we also stress test our portfolio using scenario analysis.
+This analysis estimates the change in the value of our trading portfolio that may result from abnormal market movements.
+For more information, see Trading Risk Management - Trading Portfolio Stress Testing in the MD&A of the Corporation's 2023 Annual Report on Form 10-K.